velartrill/velartrill.github.io/orig/spirals/sparrowhawk/escalation.md

 *"Sparrow!* Fancy meeting ya here!"

-My arm plunges into my vest, and in one swift movement I've pulled the revolver from its holster, switched the safety, aimed, and closed my finger around the trigger.
-There's an electronic squawk, an audible *crack*, and a hollow-point bullet shatters against a bulkhead to our right.
+My arm plunges into my vest, and in one swift motion I've pulled the revolver from its holster, switched the safety, aimed, and closed my finger around the trigger.
+There's a galvanic squawk, an audible *crack*, and a hollow-point bullet shatters against a bulkhead to our right.
 The cylinder clicks as the actuators line up another round.
 Wren screams.
 The recoil's jerked me backwards, and I snatch a guide cable to steady myself.
 My target's already ducked behind the bulkhead.
 She's laughing.

 "Sparrow, Sparrow, that's a mighty unkindsome way t' greet an old friend!"